Average Weather in Eilat Israel

 In Eilat, the summers are long, sweltering, arid, and clear and the winters are cool, dry, and mostly clear.
 Over the course of the year, the temperature typically varies from 50°F to 103°F and is rarely below 44°F or above 108°F.

-Based on the beach/pool score, the best times of year to visit Eilat for hot-weather activities are from late April to mid June and from mid September to early November.
+Based on the beach/pool score, the best times of year to visit Eilat for hot-weather activities are from mid April to mid June and from mid September to late October.

 Average High and Low Temperature